Sandul-Jayakody/Class-Management-System-with-Barcode-Reading/README.md

 # Class-Management-System-with-Barcode-Reading

-A Class Management System with Barcode-Reading developed as the semester project for OOP module.
+A Class Management System with Barcode Reading developed as the semester project for OOP-I module.

 // Created By- Sandul Jayakody